-Microsoft Cuts Half of Warcraft Rumble Team
+Microsoft Layoffs Hit Majority of Warcraft Rumble Team

 Warcraft Rumble—Blizzard’s ambitious mobile strategy game—has experienced severe downsizing, with half of the game's development team being laid off as part of Microsoft's restructuring efforts at Activision.
 Originally envisioned as Blizzard’s big entry into the competitive mobile market (not accounting for games that may have a mobile version but are not mobile-exclusive), Warcraft Rumble’s future now hangs in the balance due to underwhelming performance during early testing phases and increased competition in the mobile gaming space.